permacommons/ccd/README.md

 ## How it works

+### Frequency Tracking
+- Each time you select a directory in the TUI, its usage count is incremented
+- If you feel lucky via `ccd <search>`, the count is _not_ incremented.
+This is to avoid tracking poor matches.
+- Frequently used directories appear at the top of search results
+- You can reset frequency counts using the `Shift+Delete` key in interactive mode
+- Frequency data is stored in `~/.ccd_frequency`

 ### Search Process
 1. The `ccd-pick` binary searches the locate database using `locate --limit 100 <pattern>`
 2. Filters results to show only directories
-3. Loads frequency data from `~/.kcd_frequency`
+3. Loads frequency data from `~/.ccd_frequency`
 4. Sorts results by usage frequency (most used first), then by path length
 5. In direct mode: changes to the first directory found
 6. In interactive mode: presents a TUI for selection

-### Frequency Tracking
-- Each time you select a directory, its usage count is incremented
-- Frequently used directories appear at the top of search results
-- You can reset frequency counts using the `Delete` key in interactive mode
-- Frequency data is stored in `~/.kcd_frequency`

 ### Shell Integration
 The tool uses a shell function wrapper (`ccd`) that calls the Rust binary (`ccd-pick`) and properly changes the current shell's directory.
 The binary outputs the target directory path, and the shell function captures this and executes `cd`.